 Hint: If someone in your organization (including you) can say, “Let’s just throw it on the backlog,” and that sounds like a viable idea, you have a problem.

 We at ProductPlan are passionate about helping product managers stay organized and able to focus on their strategic vision.
 And other than poorly executed product roadmaps, we’ve found that ineffective backlogs are often the biggest hindrance to a product manager’s ability to successfully drive a product forward.
 We even hosted a webinar offering tips to connect your strategic roadmap to your backlog, with our friends and integration partners at Atlassian Jira.

 We encourage you to watch that webinar.
 For now, though, let’s discuss some practical tips for prioritizing your backlog.

-1. Arrange the top items on your backlog to represent your next sprint.
+2. Arrange the top items on your product backlog to represent your next sprint.

 One helpful step to organize your product backlog is to arrange the top portion of the list as the contents of your next sprint.

 This way you aren’t constantly looking at the backlog and asking, “When will we get to this?” and “When can we start tackling that?”

 Using this strategy, the top items on your backlog aren’t just “top priority” tasks with no internal dates associated with them—they also have a built-in timeline: your next sprint.

 Of course, you’ll need a mechanism for determining what items should be included in your team’s next sprint, and we’ll discuss ideas for that below.

 3. Don’t include any task lower than second-level priority on the backlog.